Starting at Manchester

 Our Students’ Union runs numerous religious clubs and societies, enabling you to meet like-minded individuals and become part of the University’s dynamic religious communities.

 Health and well-being

-When you arrive in Manchester, you will need to register with a local General Practitioner (GP).
+If you are going to be in Manchester for more than one semester, it's a good idea to register with a local General Practitioner (GP) when you arrive.
 They will usually be your first point of contact for non-emergencies.